 Unlock, unlatch, open the hinged panel sand count on finding fun when the pictures beneath are revealed!
 People of all ages and abilities will delight in discovering what’s hiding behind the locked and latched panels on this wooden lap board.

 Everything you need to tinker and build.
-40 different pieces to screw, twist, push and pull.
-Follow the instructions to build a crane, motorcycle, racing car or airplane or just make your own unique construction.
-All wood construction.
+91 different pieces to screw, twist, push and pull.
+Suitable for all ages from 3 to 103.

 Our House of Locks is ideal for men who enjoy manual tasks.
 Helps to practice and retain fine motor skills and gives great scope for conversation.
 See video below:

 New design.
 Help trigger memories about house-hold tasks, DIY and trade skills.
 A great activity for men with a dementia and encourages conversation and discussion.
 Seven different tactile activities to evoke memories of daily tasks around the home.